CiscoDevNet/NX-SDK/README.md

   - NOTE: Mandatory for Custom Applications to be started in VSH.
-  - ENXOS SDK Build Environment can be obtained from https://hub.docker.com/r/dockercisco/nxsdk Pull the Container version of your choice using.
+  - ENXOS SDK Build Environment can be obtained from https://hub.docker.com/r/dockercisco/nxsdk Pull the Image version of your choice using.

     ```
       docker pull dockercisco/nxsdk:<tag>